-Proposed condition not imposed on the licence Proposed by Reason code (see 'List of reasons and codes for not imposing requested conditions' below this table) No rapid drinks condition The following drinks must not be sold or supplied on the licensed premises: Any drink (commonly referred to as a "shot" or a "shooter", (with the exception of cocktails) that contains more than 30 ml of spirits or liqueur and that is designed to be consumed rapidly.
-Police С Liquor Accord The licensee or its representative must join and be an active participant in the local liquor accord.
-Police С Incident register (3) The licensee must maintain a register, in which the licensee is to record the details of any of the following incidents and any action taken in respect to any such incident: (a) Any incident involving violence or anti-social behaviour occurring on the premises, (b) Any incident Q/ which the licensee is aware that involves violence or antisocial behaviour occurring in the immediate vicinity of the premises and that involves a person who has recently left, or been refused admission to, the premises, (c) Any incident that results in a person being turned out of the premises under section 77 of the Liquor Act 2007, Police С (d) Any incident that results in a patron of the premises requiring medical assistance.
-(4) The licensee must, if requested to do so by a police officer or inspector: (a) Make any such incident register immediately available for inspection by a police officer or inspector, and (b) Allow a police officer or inspector to take copies q/ the register or to remove the register from the premises.
-The licensee must ensure that the information recorded in the incident register under this condition is retained for at least 3 years from when the record was made.
-Neighbourhood amenity: Patrons must leave the licensed premises in an orderly manner as to not disturb the surrounding neighbourhood.
-Police С
+Proposed condition not imposed on the licence Proposed by Reason code (see 'List of reasons and codes for not imposing requested conditions' below this table) Incident register 1) The licensee must maintain a register, in which the licensee is to record the details of any of the following incidents and any action taken in response to any such incident: (a) Any incident involving violence or anti-social behaviour occurring on the premises, (b) Any incident of which the licensee is aware that involves violence or anti-social behaviour occurring in the immediate vicinity of the premises and that involves a person who has recently left, or been refused admission to, the premises, (c) Any incident that results in a person being turned out of the premises under section 77 of the Act, (d) Any incident that results in a patron of the premises requiring medical assistance.
+2) The licensee must, if requested to do so by a police officer or Liquor & Gaming NSW inspector: (a) Make any such incident register immediately available for inspection by a police officer or Liquor & Gaming NSW inspector, and (b) Allow a police officer or Liquor & Gaming NSW inspector to take copies of the register or to remove the register from the premises.
+3) The licensee must ensure that the information recorded in the incident register under this condition is retained for at least 3 years from when the record was made.
+Police G Crime Scene Preservation The licensee must ensure that immediately after the licensee or a staff member becomes aware of any incident involving an act of violence causing an injury to a person on the premises, the following is adhered to: a) The licensee and/or staff take all practical steps to preserve and keep intact the area where the act of violence occurred, retain all material and implements associated with the act of violence in accordance with the Crime Scene Preservation Guidelines issued by the NSW Police, as published from time to time on the website of Liquor & Gaming NSW.
+Staff must report incidents and support police investigation's b) The licensee and/or staff make direct and personal contact with the Police Area Commander or his/her delegate and advise the Commander or delegate of the incident. c) The licensee and/or staff comply with any directions given by the Commander or delegate to preserve or keep intact the area where the violence occurred.
+In this condition: "staff", in relation to subject premises, means any person employed by or acting on behalf of the licensee of the premises, and includes any person who is employed to carry on activities as a crowd controller or bouncer on or about the premises.
+Police G